ptalmeida/LocalRental/local-rental-ui/README.md

 - Total number of properties
 - Average capacity
 - Distribution by property type
-- Top 10 districts
+- All districts (sorted by count)
-- Top 15 municipalities
+- All municipalities (sorted by count)

 ## Browser Support